Meet the Calgarians running for mayor and council

 A businessman and one-time Dragon's Den contestant, Hartley promises to donate half his mayoral salary to local charities and cut costs at city hall if elected.
 He also wants to scrap the Green Line, end funding for "terrible art installations" and establish a municipal tax on corporations.

-Candidate(s) without campaign pages:
+Candidate(s) without a campaign page:

 Incumbent: Ward Sutherland